Skip Navigation

 2. Select the templates you want to translate.

-4. Click Translate selected content.
-Please note that if you are not the only translator in the site, this button is labeled Add selected content to translation basket.
+4. Select whether you want to translate your template automatically or by yourself.
+If you choose to translate by yourself, click Add to Translation Queue.
+Please note that if you are not the only translator on the site, this button is labeled Add to Translation Basket.

 Sending an Elementor template for translation using WPML Translation Management